 - If you are trying to stay awake to study, drink coffee only in moderation.
-Caffeine withdrawal can be a common source of headache for avid coffee drinkers.
+Caffeine withdrawal can be a common trigger for avid coffee drinkers.

 - Though college students don’t always operate on a regular schedule, try not to vary your meal and sleep schedules too much.
-Irregular sleep cycles and missing or delaying meals can both trigger headaches.
+Irregular sleep cycles and missing or delaying meals can both trigger migraine attacks.

 - Practice relaxation and biofeedback techniques to help relieve the daily stress and anxiety of college life.

 - Visit your primary care physician before leaving for school

 - Schedule doctor’s visits during holiday breaks while at home

 - Select a doctor or healthcare facility you can visit at school (College health centers have limited hours and may not be able to properly treat your condition)